RonikaSeda/Python/README.md

 3. Observe as the Turtle creates shapes on the screen.
 4. Customize the code to change the number of sides, add more colors, or modify the patterns.
 ____________________________________________________
+# Snake Game

+## Description
+A classic Snake game implemented in Python using the Turtle graphics library.
+Control the snake, collect food, and grow as long as possible without hitting the walls or yourself.

+## How to Play
+1. Clone this repository to your local machine.
+2. Navigate to the project directory.
+3. Run the Python script to start the game.
+4. Use the following keys to control the snake:
+   - "Up" arrow: Move the snake up.
+   - "Down" arrow: Move the snake down.
+   - "Left" arrow: Move the snake left.
+   - "Right" arrow: Move the snake right.
+5. Eat the food to grow the snake.
+6. Avoid hitting the walls and yourself.
+7. Try to achieve the highest score possible!

+## Features
+- Snake movement and growth.
+- Score tracking.
+- Game over screen.
+- Simple and intuitive controls.